Kamahl19/react-starter/DOCS.md

 A de facto standard for route management in React apps is a [React Router](https://reactrouter.com/).
 This project uses the newest v6 version which brings new features and removes some previously confusing concepts.
 It's best to first read a [Quick Start Overview](https://reactrouter.com/docs/en/v6/getting-started/overview), then proceed to [FAQ](https://reactrouter.com/docs/en/v6/getting-started/faq) mostly about v6 changes.
 The docs also provides a [simple Tutorial](https://reactrouter.com/docs/en/v6/getting-started/tutorial).
 To level up the understanding of React Router with the concepts, vocabulary, and design principles go to the [Main Concepts](https://reactrouter.com/docs/en/v6/getting-started/concepts).

 React Router lacks some accessibility features such as resetting scroll and focus after push, restoring scroll and focus after pop, scrolling down to the element identified by the hash fragment in a URL or announcing navigation to users with screen readers.
 All of this is provided by [oaf-react-router](https://github.com/oaf-project/oaf-react-router) library already included in this project.
-It works by [wrapping the history with oaf-react-router's](./src/app/Router.tsx) function and supplying the wrapped history to the React Router.
+It works by wrapping the history with oaf-react-router's function in [src/app/Router.tsx](./src/app/Router.tsx) and supplying the wrapped history to the React Router.

 To easily observe and debug the routing functionality in development mode, [src/app/Router.tsx](./src/app/Router.tsx) includes `RouterDebugObserver` to log all location changes such as push, pop, and replace.